 Three

 "What is home?
 Home is not a house or place.
-It is the attachment, warm feeling and connection that we have in this mortal world.
-In absence of them even a mansion of a thousand rooms is but a cold building.
+It is the attachment, warm feeling, and connection that we have in this vast, mortal world.
+In absence of them even a mansion of a thousand rooms is merely a cold building.
 Home is where our hearts belong, filled with affection and love." - Xiaomu

 Xiaomu is talking about tango.
 Tango is not a house or place, but home.
 Without affection and love, tango becomes a cold building.
-But affection and love can't be seen.
-All people see is a cold building.
+However, affection and love are invisible, all people see is a building.

 Yu Juan is also talking about tango.
-The most important thing in tango is not to impress, but to enjoy affinity and intimacy.
+The most important thing in tango is not to impress, but to enjoy affinity, intimacy and love.
 Happiness is simple, artless, and personal.
 It belongs to yourself.
-But happiness is invisible.
+However, happiness is invisible.
 People are only impressed by what they see.

 Four

-Parents tell children, "This cake tastes better than that cake."
+Parents tell children, "This cake tastes better than other cakes."
 But children do not believe, they want that which looks more colorful and tempting.
-After they have tried everything, they were finally convinced that what the parents said was right.
+After they have tried everything, they are finally convinced that their parents were right.
 So they tell their children.
 But their children do not believe, they still want that which looks more colorful and tempting.

 Milongueros tell beginners, "Fancy steps are useless in the milongas."
 But beginners do not believe, they want to learn fancy steps.
 After they have studied all they can learn, they realized that the milongueros were right.
 So they tell their students.
 But their students do not believe, they still want to learn fancy steps.

-Again and again people are deceived by their eyes.
+Again and again we are deceived by our eyes.
 How many efforts need to be wasted before we learn that lesson?

 "Happiness is actually a lot simpler than what we thought.
-The problem is, if we do not explore all the possibilities and experience all the miseries, if we do not climb all the mountains and fall all the falls, we would not believe that happiness lies in the shade of those trees at the foot of that hill." - Liu Yu
+The problem is, if we do not explore all the possibilities and experience all the miseries, if we do not climb all the mountains and fall all the falls, we would not believe that happiness lies in the shade of that tree at the foot of that hill." - Liu Yu

 Perhaps that is how most people learn.
-Only those having the humility to listen to people who have tried before them can avoid making the same mistakes.
-(See Tango Is a Language (I).)
+Only the few willing to listen to those who have tried before them can avoid making the same mistakes.

 Five